ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Annotation of peaks simply involves assignment of gene symbols and other characteristics that are applicable to the peak coordinates.

 The genomic context of the binding site of the TFs or Histone marks helps understand its function in the cell.
 Genomic context is generally studied in terms of genomic location and distance from genes.
-This make sense since most cis-regulatory elements are located near the transcription start sites of the target genes.
+This make sense, since most cis-regulatory elements are located near the transcription start sites of the target genes.

 For this analysis, we will be using R package ChIPSeeker.
 Apart from annotating genes, it provides visualization functions to assesses peak coverage and profile of peaks.